ShoppingTown Mall

 ShoppingTown Mall is an abandoned regional shopping mall in Dewitt, New York.
-First opened as an open-air shopping center in 1954, it was enclosed in 1973 and remained a major shopping center before closing its doors March 2020 to make way for a new $400 million development, which will be named District East.
+First opened as an open-air shopping center in 1954, it was enclosed in 1973 and remained a major shopping center before no longer being part of Dewitt New York in March 2020 to make way for a new $400 million development, which will be named District East.
 Much of the existing mall will be demolished for a phased development that includes a substantial residential component, a movie theater complex, retail space and offices, as well as new sidewalks, bike paths, walking trails, and large park and green space that will serve as a spearhead to the Empire State Trail.

 History

 Open-air shopping center

 Shoppingtown Mall began as an open-air shopping center, first announced in August 1953 and managed by Eagan Real Estate Inc. At this time, tenants including F. W. Woolworth, J. C. Penney, Walgreens, Grand Union, Acme Markets, Fanny Farmer, Endicott Johnson, and Kinney Shoes had already signed on to the project.
 Local Syracuse department store Addis' signed onto the project in February 1954, and later that month a four-day grand opening gala was announced, set to begin March 3.
 The center opened as planned on March 3 with most major tenants, with Addis opening later on October 8, 1954.
 Multiple new stores, including Flah & Co, W. T. Grant, and a Kallet Theater, began construction in 1955–1956.

 A Dey's Store For Homes was first announced in 1960, with plans for the home store to open by 1961, with a full store projected to open at a later date.
 The home store opened August 25, 1962, followed by the full store which opened on October 11, 1966.
 The center was affected by a fire in April 1967, which most affected Flah & Co, who remained closed for over a month to completely restock and remodel the store.
 A branch store of Syracuse department store E.W.
 Edwards & Sons opened in November 1968.
 A new 2-screen Kallet Theater opened December 28, 1968.